jimenezjose/Arduino_Speedometer/README.md

 ### Implementation details:
       The light intensity of the black wheel has a standard  deviation 1.0.
 Meaning when the photoresistor is under one contant light intensity, its sensor value deviates randomly between two adjacent integers.
-    Although, I am for the standard deviation of the wheels data, I noted that it may not always be
+    Although, I calculate for the standard deviation of the wheels data, I noted that it may not always be
     necessary.
 Hence for the symbolic constant SIGNIFICANT_SCORE = 0 in the code.
 Of course if necessary,
     under noisy conditions the SIGNIFICANT_SCORE value should be increased.
+The SIGNIFICANT_SCORE is what I call the revolution threshold, in the images posted, it is labeled as the number of standard deviations from the mean.
       Also, to be noted, as the rpms increase the light intensity received from the photoresistor decreases significantly.
 Hence with an incorrect revolution threshold (average + SIGNIFICANT_SCORE * stanDev), it may be possible that the white piece of paper may not be noted.
 For more insight look at